english-blog/english-blog.github.io/_posts/2010-12-06-how-to-become-a-highly-paid-corporate-programmer-paul-harkins-book-review.md

 **Author:** Paul H. Harkins
 **ISBN-13:** 978-8184041316

 Finally, I found THE BOOK for the programmers.
 I would call this book 'A Programmer's Bible'.
-I suggested procuring multiple copies of this book in TCS library.
+I suggested procuring multiple copies of this book in the TCS library.
 This book has invaluable wisdom accumulated by Paul H. Harkins over 4 decades of his corporate career in programming.
 Even though it has serious concepts, it reads like a collection of small stories, his experiences, the situations he encountered, his colleagues etc. You wouldn't get bored even in a single chapter.
 This guy is programming from the dawn of the computers.
 Mainly into RPG.
 Most of the java/other technology developers out there can take the message out of this book's examples and apply it to their respective streams.

 This book is divided into four sections, each deals with a specific purpose.
 The target audience of this book is from the freshers to the veterans at the top of their career hierarchy.
 The best part is that every chapter has a summary at the end.
 If you are too busy to read a book, you could just flip through the "Bottom Line" summary at the end of each chapter.